 A Brief History of The iconic Southern Country Captain

 I lived in Charleston, SC for years and that’s where I was first introduced to this whole Country Captain thing.
-Purported to have been created in the lowcountry (Savannah/Charleston), you can practically see the spice ships coming into harbor when you first take a bit of this beautiful chicken stew.
+Purported to have been popularized (though not invented) in the lowcountry (Savannah/Charleston), you can practically see the spice ships coming into harbor when you first take a bit of this beautiful chicken stew.
 Curry isn’t typically an ingredient that comes to mind when thinking of classic Southern flavors, but in the case of a Country Captain recipe – it’s what gives it that hallmark aromatic essence.

 What began as an Indian recipe, eventually became a Southern one …